veganmageiritsa/vodafone/README.md

 4. Database is auto created.
 In application.properties keep spring.jpa.hibernate.ddl-auto = update if you don't want to recreate database schema every time you restart the application
-5. Create a Soap request with initial wsdl : nearestNeighborWsdl.wsdl.
+5. Create a Soap request with initial wsdl :http://localhost:8080/service/nearestNeighborWsdl.wsdl  .
       Provide latitude and longitude you like to find nearest neighbor in double format.
 6. Hit url described above for getting most frequent points